 - Measured tumor reduction in a few days.

-In addition to its value as a single tumor treatment, Alpha DaRT has shown great potential in preclinical studies for the treatment of metastatic carcinoma when combined with immunotherapy.
+In addition to its value as a single tumor treatment, Alpha DaRT has shown great potential in preclinical studies for the treatment of metastatic cancer when combined with immunotherapy.

 Metastases are the primary mechanism of cancer death, so any treatment that can reduce the extent of metastatic growth will prolong the patient's survival and hopefully reduce some of the pain and terror that patients experience after a metastatic diagnosis.